Pierro55/Loop/README.md

 For more detailed information check out the instruction section.

 Feel free to join my Discord server for discussion and realtime updates: https://discord.gg/uEcjAfGHGe

+If you are planning to build this mod, I would really appreciate it if you could post your progress on my Discord channel :)

 ### Credits
 - Thanks to [Jonathan Kayne](https://grabcad.com/library/prusa-i3-mk3-solidworks-1) for providing the base model of the Prusa MK3